codeguy/php-the-right-way/_posts/02-01-01-Code-Style-Guide.md

 Use Fabien Potencier's [PHP Coding Standards Fixer][phpcsfixer] to automatically modify your code syntax so that it conforms with these standards, saving you from fixing each problem by hand.

+English is preferred for all symbol names and code infrastructure.
+Comments may be written in any language easily readable by all current and future parties who may be working on the codebase.

 [fig]: http://www.php-fig.org/
 [psr0]: https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-0.md
 [psr1]: https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-1-basic-coding-standard.md